haddocking/powerfit/README.md

 ### Linux

-Linux systems usually already include a Python2.7 distribution.
+Linux systems usually already include a Python distribution.
 First make sure the Python header files, NumPy, SciPy, and *git* are available by opening up a terminal and typing for Debian and Ubuntu systems